jga/goldfinchsong/README.rst

 Use ``pip``::

-    pip install goldfinchsong
+    pip install goldfinchsongsong

 Documentation
 -------------

-You can read the documentation on goldfinch's
-`Read The Docs page <http://goldfinch.readthedocs.org/en/latest/>`_
+You can read the documentation on goldfinchsong's `Read The Docs page <http://goldfinchsong.readthedocs.org/en/latest/>`_.

 Contributing
 ------------